-Two New York City men plead guilty in ISIS-related terror case
+2 NYC men plead guilty in ISIS-related case

 Both men were armed with knives, the statement said.

-Days later, Mumuni was arrested after he repeatedly stabbed an FBI agent in the torso with a large kitchen knife after FBI agents arrived at his Staten Island home to execute a search warrant, officials said.
+Mumuni was arrested in the same month after he repeatedly stabbed an FBI agent in the torso with a large kitchen knife after FBI agents arrived at his Staten Island home to execute a search warrant, officials said.

-"During his arrest, Mumuni stabbed an FBI agent numerous times, but thankfully the agent's body armor protected him from the defendant's attack and the defendant was safely apprehended by law enforcement," Acting Assistant Attorney General for National Security Mary B. McCord said Friday.
+"During his arrest, Mumuni stabbed an FBI agent numerous times, but thankfully the agent's body armor protected him from the defendant's attack and the defendant was safely apprehended by law enforcement," acting Assistant Attorney General for National Security Mary B. McCord said Friday.

 During a search of the vehicle used by Mumuni, investigators recovered a second large knife, the statement said.
 After his arrest, Mumuni admitted that he kept a knife wrapped in a T-shirt in his bed to use in any confrontation with law enforcement officers.